sifubro/Adversarial_Attacks/README.md

 --------------

 **For experimentation with more attacks see `adversarial_attack_experimentation.ipynb`**

+### Module explanation
+- `adversarial_attack_experimentation.ipynb`: This is a **un-cleaned** development notebook containing basic ideas and code.
+Needs to be refactored. **For clean scripts and command line interface see below!**
+- `adversarial_attack_base.py`: Defines Abstract class (TODO: to convert to ABC) so that each attack can inherit from
+- `helper_functions.py`: Basic helper functions for preprocessing input, decoding predictions, postprocessing and visualization.
+- `imagenet_class_list.md`: ImageNet classification indicies for each class (254=pug for example)
+- `main.py`: Main script for command line usage

 ### TODO list:
 - Add additional abstract methods (convert AdversarialAttack class to ABC) so that each attack can inherit from